Last date modified: 2026-Jun-12

 Related topic:

-The Custom Analysis Framework
+The Custom analysis framework

 Custom Analysis introduces a flexible framework for designing and executing custom AI‑powered insights within Relativity.
 Instead of relying solely on predefined analysis types, users can create up to five Custom Analysis fields per project, each acting as an independent analysis for questions, extractions, classifications, or evaluative instructions applied to every eligible document.
 Custom Analysis supports both Text and Vision analysis, with each Custom Analysis field running independently across eligible documents.